datagrok-ai/mol-track/api_design.md

       2. similarity criteria
       3. batch property of source = WuXi
       4. kinase IC50 < 100 uM
-   7. Show me all the *in cellulo* assay_types with details
+   7. Show me all the *in cellulo* assays with details
-   8. Shom me all the assay runs for a specific assay_type
+   8. Shom me all the assay runs for a specific assay

 The endpoint path indicates the shape of the returned data: compound per row; batch per row; assay result value per row.